Rafael Eitan

 Rafael "Raful" Eitan (רפאל "רפול" איתן; 11 January 1929 – 23 November 2004) was an Israeli general, former Chief of Staff of the Israel Defense Forces (Ramatkal) and later a politician, a Knesset member, and government minister.

 Early life

 Rafael Eitan was born Rafael Kaminsky in the moshav of Tel Adashim near Nazareth in 1929, to Eliyahu and Miriam (née Orlov) Kaminsky, Ukrainian Jewish immigrants to Palestine.
 His father was one of the founders of the Jewish defense organization Hashomer.
-Rafael was raised in the community of Tel Adashim and lived there for most of his life.
+Rafael grew up in the community of Tel Adashim and lived there for most of his life.
 Zvi Nishri (Orloff), a pioneer in modern physical education in Israel, was his uncle.
 Late in life he reportedly said that he was descended from a Subbotnik family that had served as guards to the tsar.
 According to Nahum Barnea, a genealogical search indicated that he had Jewish parentage on both sides.

 His father gave Rafael and his brothers and sisters a strict education.
 Rafael later married Miriam, with whom he had five children.
 They ultimately divorced and he married Ofra Meirson.